galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    - *"Method used for inspecting"*: `Logarithmize the data matrix, using 'pp.log1p'` {: .hands_on}

 We will freeze the current state of the AnnData object, i.e. the logarithmized raw gene expression, in the a `raw` attribute.
-This information will be useed later in differential testing and visualizations of gene expression.
+This information will be used later in differential testing and visualizations of gene expression.

 > ### {% icon hands_on %} Hands-on: Freeze the state of the AnnData object
 >